Stock market today: Wall Street drops as banks tumble again

 “There could be a few debt ceiling deadlines prior to the 2024 elections,” the UBS strategists led by Michael Cloherty wrote in a report.

-DuPont dropped 9% after also turning in stronger profit and revenue than forecast.
-It lowered the top end of its forecast for revenue this year, saying it expects improvements in the electronics markets to come later than earlier thought.

 On the winning side was Molson Coors Beverage, which reported adjusted earnings that more than doubled analysts’ expectations.
-It rose 3%.
+It bubbled up 7.5%.

 ——